rcgsheffield/sheffield_hpc/referenceinfo/computer-architecture/quick-start.rst

 Virtual architecture
 ********************

-In this case, virtual architecture refers to the real virtual components, concepts or structures used by computers.
+In this case, virtual architecture refers to the virtual components, concepts or structures used by computers.

 .. raw:: html